Guilt is Free, Pride is Impossible

 Why I don't feel pride in things, but you should not use my criteria

 I have some weird feelings on when I can feel pride about something.
 At some point, I wrote most of these ideas down, and I don’t really endorse this as a good way to think of pride, but it is descriptive of how I end up feeling.
-I think there are a few main factors which are, to some extent, anti-correlated with eachother, to the point of being useless and imporrible.
+I think there are a few main factors which are, to some extent, anti-correlated with each other, to the point of being useless and impossible.

 However, I would have no issue in feeling guilt for most things.
 If I did not do as well as I could, I just feel guilt for not having done better.
 People have managed to convince me that feeling as much guilt as I want, but not feeling any pride is not good.
 I have somewhat gotten better, but I guess it’s hard to control how you emotionally react criteria.